A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Introduction

 For spectrum slicing algorithms, the spectrum partition is very important for efficiency and robustness.
 It relates to load balance and the orthogonality of computed eigenvectors.
-The ideal case is that every slice has nearly the same number eigenvalues and the gaps between eigenvalues in different slices are large, as shown in Figure~\ref{fig:slice_partition}.
+The ideal case is that every slice has nearly the same number of eigenvalues and the gaps between eigenvalues in different slices are large, as shown in Fig.~\ref{fig:slice_partition}.
 Since we are dealing with self-consistent field (SCF) eigenvalue problems, we assume the prior knowledge of eigenvalue distributions is known.
 Otherwise, the spectral density estimation (also known as density of states or DOS)~\cite{lin2016approximating} and Sylvester's inertia theorem~\cite{sylvester1852xix} can be used to estimate or compute the distribution of eigenvalues of a banded matrix.
-In this work, we use a simplified \emph{k-means} algorithm to partition the spectrum, that exploits the one dimensional structure of eigenvalues which are stored increasingly.
-Therefore, the simplified version requires much fewer operations than the general k-means algorithms.
-We first partition eigenvalues equally into $k$ groups and use them as the initial conditions of our simplified k-means algorithm, where $k$ is the number of partitioned slices.
-We find that this initialization method for k-means algorithms usually leads to a more `balanced' partition, i.e, the variance of the number of eigenvalues in all slices is small.
-The simplified k-means algorithm is introduced in section~\ref{sec:spectrum_partition}.
+In this work, we use a simplified \emph{k}-means algorithm to partition the spectrum, that exploits the one dimensional structure of eigenvalues which are stored increasingly.
+Therefore, the simplified version requires much fewer operations than the general \emph{k}-means algorithms.
+We first partition eigenvalues equally into $K$ groups and use their centers as the initial conditions of our simplified \emph{k}-means algorithm, where $K$ is the number of partitioned slices.
+We find that this initialization method for \emph{k}-means algorithms usually leads to a more `balanced' partition, i.e, the variance of the number of eigenvalues in all slices is small.
+The simplified \emph{k}-means algorithm is introduced in section~\ref{sec:spectrum_partition}.